Progress

 Baseline

-The Directorate of Health used to conducts survey in health care centers around Iceland every two or three years to collect information about the quality of services.
-The table below shows the results from two questions in the survey.
-These results are calculated by adding answers from all health care centers in East Iceland, but they were not available broken down by individual health care centers.
+The Directorate of Health used to conduct surveys in healthcare centres around Iceland every two or three years to collect information about the quality of services.
+The table below shows the results of two questions in the survey.
+These results are calculated by adding answers from all healthcare centres in East Iceland, but they were not available and broken down by individual healthcare centres.

 Was your concern adequately addressed during your visit? | Were you happy with how your concern was addressed? | |